verrazzano/verrazzano/tools/psr/DEVELOPER.md

     overrideFile: restart-ingest.yaml
     description: restarts ingest nodes
 ```
 The front section has the scenario name, ID, and description.
-The usecases section has all of the use cases that will be run when
+The usecases section has all the use cases that will be run when
 the scenario is started.
 The `usecasePath` points to the built-in use case override file.
 The `overrideFile` specifies the file
-in `usecase-overrides` containing the scenario overrides for that specific use case.
+in the `usecase-overrides` directory which contains the scenario overrides for that specific use case.

 Following is the [scenario override file](./manifests/scenarios/opensearch/restart-all-tiers/usecase-overrides/restart-data.yaml) for restarting the data tier.
 ```